HilbertHuangHitomi/SNLVM/README.md

+### Hyperspherical Neural Latent Variable Models

-### Implementation of SNLVM in Tensorflow2.
+Implementation of SNLVM in Tensorflow2.
 This is adapted from https://github.com/HennigLab/tndm

 ### Installing the package